title image

 And he got to work right away.
 Some of his accomplishments include beginning to translate some of the foundational faith documents of the United Church, such as the New Creed, and coordinating the first Refugee Sunday in Sherbrooke, which featured a worship service, panel discussions, and fabulous food.

-Rev Buhendwa has also created a summer soccer league for youths and children, and shepherded the first family Bible camp from August 20-24.
+Rev Buhendwa has also created a summer soccer league for youths and children, and shepherded the first family Bible camp last August.

 And there’s more to come!